 The narrator is new to the area, dependent on local knowledge and equipment (such as a dog) to help him hunt.

-To hunt — that’s the surface desire.
+To hunt — that’s the conscious desire.
 Underneath — as judged by the reader given the information — he sees through pretensions of rural toughness but at the same time he is susceptible to the same himself.
 He wants to be part of this world.
 Ideally he wants a hunting companion to feel more at home in this world, but he has trouble finding a companion when he makes an out-of-sorts comment about the local hunting expert with the sorry backstory.

 When Banger takes the narrator to his house to eat birds it’s not clear whether Banger is an ally or an opponent.